gazebosim/gz-sim/tutorials/lander.md

 ### Drop weight

 A common feature in maritime landers is to include a drop weight device.
-When this device is enabled, some part of the vehicle is dettached from the main chassis.
+When this device is enabled, some part of the vehicle is detached from the main chassis.
 At this point, the vehicle becomes positive buoyant, and starts moving up towards the water surface.